 Extreme Bonus: The Canadian Rockies form the backdrop for what we like to call a round with a view.
 And by views, we mean views from every tee.
 And fairway.
 And green.

 Extreme Landscaping: Tobiano, Kamloops, BC

 If you like your golf with a shot of adrenaline, the 13th hole at Tobiano delivers drama of the highest order.
 You’re expected to deliver the ball safely across a vast canyon onto the tantalizing fairway that teases you from the great beyond.

 Carved out of the desert, few settings in the world are better than where designer Thomas McBroom created Tobiano.
 As McBroom himself puts it: “Tobiano has to be the best site I’ve ever seen from a drama and a beauty point of view.”
 And the 13th isn’t the only hole daunting golfers with canyon hazards.
 Canyons run throughout, and McBroom’s ingenious incorporation of them into his design, really sets Tobiano apart.
 It also means that if you’re going to play Tobiano, you better pack extra balls… (Ahem.)

-Extreme Bonus: Tobiano is also home to the Bruker Marina on Kamloops Lake where you can rent boats, seadoos and more for post golf adrenaline-fuelled fun.
+Extreme Bonus: After your round head down to the lakeside to rent boats, seadoos and more for post golf adrenaline-fuelled fun.

 Ready to start planning for some extreme golf in British Columbia?
 Talk to our travel experts and put together the ultimate BC golfing itinerary!